srlinuxeurope/DCFPartnerHackathon/docs/index.md

 /// warning
 The public cloud compute instances will be destroyed once the hackathon is concluded.</p>
-Please make sure to backup any code, config, etc. <u>offline</u> (e.g. onto your laptop) if you'd like to keep it after the hacakthon.
+Please make sure to backup any code, config, etc. <u>offline</u> (e.g. onto your laptop) if you'd like to keep it after the hackathon.
 ///

 ### Group ID